Rohr hopes Osimhen will be fit for Nigeria’s Afcon qualifiers | Goal.com

 Rohr hopes Osimhen will be fit for Nigeria’s Afcon qualifiers

-Nigeria national team coach Gernot Rohr is hoping Napoli forward Victor Osimhen will be fit enough to feature for his side in the 2022 Africa Cup of Nations qualifiers.
+Nigeria national team coach Gernot Rohr is hoping Napoli forward Victor Osimhen will be fit to feature for his side in their 2022 Africa Cup of Nations qualifiers.

 The West Africans will take on the Republic of Benin on March 27 and play Lesotho three days later in Lagos which would decide the fate of the Super Eagles.